 The Employee Labour Relations Support Program is designed for employees who are unionized or may soon become unionized who want to understand and exercise their rights and responsibilities under Alberta’s labour legislation.

-The Employee Labour Relations Support Program is supported by staff in the Labour Relations Policy and Legislation unit within Alberta Labour and Immigration.
+The Employee Labour Relations Support Program is supported by staff in the Labour Relations Policy and Legislation unit.

 We can provide information, assistance, and if required, legal support, related to union matters, such as: